network-charles/CKA/Lab 11/README.md

 `kubectl create -f yaml/anti_affinity_pod.yml`

-Notice that the pod `nginx3` is stuck in pending state because a pod with the label `region=eu-west-2` exists in the cluster.
+Notice that the pod `nginx3` is stuck in a pending state because a pod with the label `region=eu-west-2` exists in the cluster.

 ```bash
 kubectl get pod